vegaprotocol/documentation/docs/concepts/vega-chain.md

 ### Penalties
 Validator nodes that don't meet the requirements or prove to be bad actors will have rewards withheld, and a vaildator's nominators may also receive fewer (or no) rewards.

-There is no token slashing, i.e., a tokenholder cannot lose their tokens through any actions of as validator.
+There is no token slashing, i.e., a tokenholder cannot lose their tokens through any actions of a validator.

 Read more: [How a validator node's performance is determined](/docs/concepts/vega-chain#validator-node-performance)